-- application of a metric (a.)
+- application of a metric (a);

-- rating of the measured value (b.)
+- rating of the measured value (b);

-- integration or assessment of the various ratings (c.)
+- integration (assessment) of the various ratings (c).

-It must be noted that a. and b. may be merged in the concept of 'measure', as in ISO/IEC 14598-1, and that integration c. is optional.
-Still, at the level of concrete evaluations of systems, the above distinction, advocated also by EAGLES (1996), seems particularly useful: to evaluate a system, a metric is applied for each of the selected attributes, yielding as a score a raw or intrinsic score; these scores are then transformed into marks or rating levels on a given scale; finally, during assessment, rating levels are combined if a single result must be provided for a system.
+It must be noted that (a) and (b) may be merged in the concept of 'measure', as in ISO/IEC 14598-1, and that integration (c) is optional.
+Still, at the level of concrete evaluations of systems, the above distinction, advocated also by EAGLES (EAGLES-Evaluation-Workgroup, 1996), seems particularly useful: to evaluate a system, a metric is applied for each of the selected attributes, yielding as a score a raw or intrinsic score; these scores are then transformed into marks or rating levels on a given scale; finally, during assessment, rating levels are combined if a single result must be provided for a system.